wangerekaharun/CustomComposeReactions/README.md

 To sum up what happens:

 - This creates the ReactionIcon size animation.
-The animation enalrges the reaction once a user taps on any of the reaction.
+The animation enlarges the reaction once a user taps on any of the reactions.
-- Here, you create an `Image` composable for the a single reaction.
+- Here, you create an `Image` composable for a single reaction.
 You also pass the spring animation to the `Modifier` .
-You also update the `ReactionButtonState`  for the size animation when the images is clicked.
-The icons enlarges then once the animation is complete you send your reaction to the message by calling ` onReactionOptionSelected(option) inside the `finishedListener` of the animation.
+When the image is clicked, you also update the `ReactionButtonState`  for the size animation.
+The icon enlarges then once the animation is complete, you send your reaction to the message by calling ` onReactionOptionSelected(option) inside the `finishedListener` of the animation.

 #### Adding CustomReactionOptions to SelectedReactionsMenu

-You already have all the custom implementation for reactions, now you'll learn how to integrate this custom implementation to `SelectedReactionsMenu`.
+You already have all the custom implementation for reactions.
+Now you'll learn how to integrate this custom implementation to `SelectedReactionsMenu`.

 To start  with you'll use the `headerContent` property of `SelectedMessageMenu` and `SelectedReactionsMenu` to add the custom UI implementations.

-**Note:** to use these components you need to have used the CustomUI options where you add the components to the **MesssageScreen**.
-You can view the full sample class [here](https://github.com/wangerekaharun/StreamComposeAttachments/blob/main/app/src/main/java/io/getstream/streamcomposeattachments/activities/CustomMessageScreen.kt).
+**Note:** to use these components, you need to have used the CustomUI options where you add the components to the **MesssageScreen**.
+You can view the entire sample class [here](https://github.com/wangerekaharun/StreamComposeAttachments/blob/main/app/src/main/java/io/getstream/streamcomposeattachments/activities/CustomMessageScreen.kt).

-This is how the `SelectedMessageMenu` , a component that shows different message options  when a message is selected looks like:
+The `SelectedMessageMenu` , a component that shows different message options  when a message is selected, looks like this:

 ```kotlin
 SelectedMessageMenu(